June 26, 2026

 Then, you pay the total amount when the invoice is due on February 5:

-When do accrued expenses vs. accounts payable impact cash flow?
+How accrued expenses and accounts payable impact cash flow

-When an expense gets booked to accrued expenses, there’s no immediate cash outlay.
-The same goes for when an expense gets booked to AP.
-But, as mentioned above, both entries indicate there will be a future impact on cash flow.
+When you book an expense to accrued expenses, there's no immediate cash outlay.
+The same is true when you book to AP.
+Both entries indicate a future impact on cash flow.

 Each month, you accrue wastewater expenses.
 These periodic expenses come due only once per quarter.
 At the end of the quarter, you pay your bill.
 Only the payment (i.e., the reversing entry) would impact cash flow.
 This is what those entries might look like: